-Becoming incorruptable requires integrating and owning our complexes.
+Becoming incorruptible requires integrating and owning our complexes.

 Without doing so, we leave ourselves vulnerable to mental exploitation.

-Integrating complexes renders us incorruptible as the process refashions us indivisble.
+Integrating complexes renders us incorruptible as the process refashions us indivisible.

 You cannot be divided against yourself when you’ve done the work of integrating your complexes.

-Watching the media and witnessing all the chaos in the world can trigger the overwhelment complex.
+Watching the media and witnessing all the chaos in the world can trigger the overwhelmed complex.

-When you are not in an overwhelment complex, you’re focused, you pay attention, you notice everything, you’re present.
+When you are not in an overwhelmed complex, you’re focused, you pay attention, you notice everything, and you’re present.

 You do what needs to be done.
 Doing the work in front of you.

-Keeping humanity in a state of stress and complexes is exemplary of divide and conquer.
+Keeping humanity in a state of stress and complexity is exemplary of divide and conquer.